duwei-astro/lensing-dynamics-inference/README.md

 Pool(20)
 ```

 Run all notebook cells in order.
-On the tested system, the reduced demonstration takes approximately 1 minute using 20 parallel processes.
+On the tested system, the reduced demonstration takes about 40 seconds using 20 parallel processes.
 This configuration is intended only to demonstrate the workflow and does not provide converged posterior constraints.

 A successful run produces an MCMC chain file, which is saved in the same directory as the notebook.